Bob Bell (motorsport)

-Robert Charles Bell (born 10 April 1958 in Belfast, Northern Ireland) is a former Formula One engineer and technical director, best known for his work with the Renault Formula One team.
+Robert Charles Bell (born 10 April 1958) is a Formula One engineer and technical director, best known for his work with the Renault Formula One team.
+He is currently the Executive Director - Technical for the Aston Martin F1 Team.

+Career

 Bell attended Queen's University in Belfast, gaining a doctorate in Aeronautical Engineering. before joining McLaren in 1982 and worked as the company aerodynamicist until 1988, when he was promoted to head of research and development for the next two years.
 In 1997, Bell moved to the Benetton Formula team, working there with Nick Wirth.

 He worked as the Senior Aerodynamicist at Benetton until 1999, when he went to the Jordan Grand Prix team joining them as the head of vehicle technology, after being invited by his former McLaren colleague Mike Gascoyne.
 Both left Jordan for Renault F1 and in 2001, Bell was appointed the deputy technical director at the Enstone team, becoming the technical director in 2003 when Mike Gascoyne departed to join the Toyota F1 team.

 Bell was Renault F1's technical director during the hugely successful 2005 and 2006 seasons, in which his R25 and R26 won both the Drivers' and the Constructor's championships.
 The next two seasons saw very few good results, and his projects dropped in the Constructor's championship to fourth place in 2007 and 2008.